310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Huh?
-Was I?
-Hmm~ I thought I would not make it on time, so I hurried over here…
+huh? was i? hmm~ i thought i would not make it on time, so i hurried over here…
 {% endbubble %}

 {% bubble Chiaki %}
-That’s not a problem at all!
+That isn’t a problem at all!
 Anyhow, we’re all here now, so let’s head over to the food truck.
 {% endbubble %}

 {% bubble Tetora %}